hkarthik7/flask-tutorial/README.md

 # flask-tutorial

-This repository hosts all files related to flask tutorial project
+This repository hosts all files related to flask tutorial